Courtroom Etiquette 101: The Do’s and Don’ts of the Courtroom

 At least one federal circuit has held that judges have the authority to ban political buttons in the courtroom.

 In July 2015, an Ohio judge did just that — and made national headlines.
 Youngstown Municipal Court Judge Robert Milich jailed Andrea Burton, a black female attorney, for refusing to remove a Black Lives Matter pin, according to WKBN.
 Finding the button too political and provocative for the courtroom, the Judge held Andrea Burton in contempt and sentenced her to five days in jail after she refused his order to remove her pin.
-Although Burton was handcuffed, she was released while the decision is appealed.
+Although Burton was handcuffed, she was released while the decision was appealed.
+The matter has since been resolved, with the judge agreeing to dismiss the contempt citation and the attorney agreeing to dismiss the appeal.

 No courtroom outbursts.